madisonshenn/sentiment-geospatial-network-analysis-online-review/README.md

 # 6 Sentiment Analysis
 This section includes a general analysis across the platform and a more in depth sentiment analysis on reviews of a specific restaurant.
-Quick Links to jump to the second part: - [Sentiment Analysis On Gen Korean BBQ House Reviews](#sentiment-analysis-on-gen-korean-bbq-house-reviews)
+Quick Links to jump to the second part for more in depth analysis on the reviews of a popular spot: - [Sentiment Analysis On Gen Korean BBQ House Reviews](#sentiment-analysis-on-gen-korean-bbq-house-reviews)

 ## 6.1 Sentiment Analysis Platform Wide
 How I did the sentiment analysis in this section: I created a TextBlob object blob to represent the text to be processed.
 Then, by calling methods of the TextBlob object such as words, tags, noun_phrases, and sentiment, it performs text processing and sentiment analysis.
 For example, if the input text is 'I love this restaurant!
 It’s amazing.'.
 The TextBlob object blob executes tokenization, part-of-speech tagging, noun phrase extraction, and sentiment analysis, and outputs the corresponding results.